nillebco/nillebco.github.io/blog/post/caddy-as-a-reverse-proxy-in-a-podman-rootless-setup.md

 The EU says you need consent to collect your users data.
 This is a privacy directive, and several others exist across the globe.
 My bet is that they will become ubiquitous over time, so better be prepared.

 My website does not want to collect an individual data.
 I just want to know ho wmuch it is popular and who's browsing it.
-I’m not interested in IP addresses neither, or knowing which other sites you are visiting before mine.
+I'm not interested in IP addresses neither, or knowing which other sites you are visiting before mine.
 No fingerprinting, no advertising.

 In this scenario, I could have chosen plausible analytics.
 But it's expensive and it has quite heavy requirements in terms of infrastructure (the UI, and all those dashboards require a fair amount of resources).
-Let’s be honest: given my habits, I don't need a UI.
+Let's be honest: given my habits, I don't need a UI.

 ## Infrastructure